 After completing the facilitated training, you are required to demonstrate your competency to a department Plant Export Assessor (PEA), through an assessment.

-Refer to the TRE3001 Candidate Advice for more detailed information about the assessment competencies and requirements.
+Refer to the TRE3001 Competency and Assessment Requirement documents for more detailed information about the assessment and competency requirements for this job function and the different treatment methods.

 If you have difficulty accessing these files, please visit web accessibility.